ilanschnell/bitarray/README.rst

 **0.9.2** (2019-04-29):

   * fix fail to compile on Windows with VS 2015, issue #72

-**0.9.1** (2019-04-28):

-  * fix types to actually be types, #29
-  * check for ambiguous prefix codes when building binary tree for decoding
-  * remove Python level methods: encode, decode, iterdecode (in favor of having these implemented on the C-level along with check_codedict)
-  * fix self tests for Python 2.5 and 2.6
-  * move all Huffman code related example code into examples/huffman
-  * add code to generate graphviz .dot file of Huffman tree to examples

 Please find the complete change log